ylhyra/ylhyra_content/not_data/content/course/a1/02/02-Yes.md

 *Er þetta '''ekki''' góður hamborgari?
 Nei.

 ## Yeah sure
 You can duplicate the words to be more casual.
 "Já já" means "yeah sure" like you're less committed to the answer.
-This lack of committment can be used to show politeness, like you're saying "sure no problem".
+This lack of commitment can be used to show politeness, like you're saying "sure no problem".

 * já já = yeah sure (more casual than just "já")
 * jú jú = yeah sure (responding to a negative question, more casual than just "jú")